stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 13 (P2L10) - Clock Radio Exercise.md

 ### Outermost Layer StateChart Quiz

-_What are the states in the outermost layer (referring to diagram provided in lecture)?_
+_What are the states in the outermost layer (referring to diagram provided in lecture)_?

 - Unplugged
 - Plugged

 ### Stimulus Response Table Quiz

-_For this table (provided), fill in the responses for events 12 and 13._
+_For this table (provided), fill in the responses for events 12 and 13_.

 - Music
 - Alarm